Russ Harvey Consulting - Computer and Internet Services

 A blog is a series of one-time posts that are sorted by date.

-Because each post is independent, it can be difficult to locate specific information other than by using any categories and labels provided by the blogger.
+Because each post is independent, it can be difficult to locate specific information other than by using the categories and labels provided by the blogger.

-Pages on this site are not written, then abandoned.
+Pages on this site are not posted, then promptly abandoned.

 Instead, the site consists of a series of regular web pages that are routinely maintained until they are designated as legacy resources.

-Content is added when I came across information I feel should be included, usually added to a relevant page unless the amount of information or unique topic requires a separate page (e.g., Artificial Intelligence).
+Content is added when I came across information I feel should be included.
+It is usually added to a existing page with similar relevant content unless the amount of information or a unique topic requires a separate page (e.g., Artificial Intelligence).

 Occasional Re-writes Required